From 2D Alignment to 3D Plausibility: Unifying Heterogeneous 2D Priors and Penetration-Free Diffusion for Occlusion-Robust Two-Hand Reconstruction: Method

-{ \bf 2D hand keypoints.} Inspired by WHAM~\cite{shin2024wham}, which extracts whole-body 2D keypoints to identify human features, we focus on extracting 2D hand keypoints as hand features, distinct from pixel-level features.
-These 2D keypoints provide precise locations of critical hand features, such as joints and fingertips, enabling a more accurate understanding of hand poses.
-For extracting 2D keypoint features, unlike WHAM, which employs an MLP and requires additional 2D-to-3D pretraining, our method eliminates these extra training steps and aligns them in image space, creating a more efficient framework for integrating diverse types of information.
+Existing approaches typically process monocular hand images by extracting visual features through a backbone network to directly regress MANO~\cite{romero2017embodied} parameters.
+In contrast to this standard pipeline that relies solely on image features, our method additionally incorporates structured guidance from local key points to depth cues to establish more accurate two-hand pose and shape alignment.
+To obtain robust multimodal priors, we employ the human-centric vision foundation model Sapiens~\cite{khirodkar2024sapiens}, which handles 2D key points, segmentation, and depth tasks.

-{ \bf Two-hand segmentation map.} Segmentation maps provide pixel-level information, allowing for precise localization of the hand and its parts.
-They also help isolate hands from the background, reducing noise and distractions.
-By focusing on segmented areas, models can extract relevant hand features more effectively.
-It is worth noting that when there is significant interleaving of the two hands, the prediction results for the 2D keypoint pairs of the hands can be unreliable.
-However, the segmentation map can still provide reasonably accurate 2D contour information of the hands at this time (the hand segmentation map does not distinguish between the left and right hands when the Intersection over Union (IoU) for both hands is greater than 0).
+{ \bf 2D Hand Key Points Prior.} Inspired by WHAM~\cite{shin2024wham}, which extracts whole-body 2D key points to identify human features, we focus on extracting 2D hand key points as hand features, distinct from joint-level features.
+These 2D key points provide precise locations of critical hand features, such as joints and fingertips, enabling a more accurate understanding of hand poses.
+For extracting 2D key point features, unlike WHAM, which employs an MLP and requires additional 2D-to-3D pretraining, our method eliminates these extra pre-training steps and aligns them in image space, creating a more efficient framework for integrating diverse types of information.